rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 # <p hidden>Composable Validations<p hidden>

 **TL;DR**: We keep devising smart solutions to all sorts of problems.
-If we talk the language of Monads & company, many of those 'smart solutions' just get trivial.
+If we talk the language of Monads & company, many of those “smart solutions” just get trivial.

 &#x2014;